majdalkilany/learning-journal/Read: 03.md

-# Git intro
+# W Git
 **what is the Git**

-its version control system
+*its open source and version control system

 ## Git remot